 Definition of a Home Mortgage

-A mortgage is a loan provided by a lender or a financial institution to enable you to buy a real estate property.
-It is essentially a “secured debt” that you are entitled to obtain where your property will serve as the “collateral” against the loan.
+A mortgage is a loan provided by a lender or a financial institution to enable you to buy real property.
+The loan is a “secured debt” with your property collateral.

 There are three components in a home mortgage:

-- Down Payment – Most conventional lenders will require you to make a lump-sum prepayment of 20 percent of the property value.
+- Down Payment – Most conventional lenders require you to lump-sum prepay 20 percent of the property value.
 However, this minimum down payment requirement is often lower for government-backed loans but varies from one authorizing agency to another.

 - Monthly Payments – This is the amount you will be required to pay every month throughout the loan period.
 It has four recurring payments – the principal, the interest on the principal, taxes, and insurance.

-- Closing Costs – It consists of the total amount of additional expenses (underwriting expenses, appraisals) that you will be required to pay after your loan has been approved but before you finalize the purchase of the property.
+- Closing Costs – These consist of the total additional expenses that you will be required to pay after your loan has been approved but before you finalize the purchase of the property.

 Mortgages can be classified by – the type of lender, the type of interest rate, and the principal amount.